AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 --></p>
 -->

-In a Adobe Workfront Fusion scenario, you can connect your Google account to multiple third-party applications and services.
+In an Adobe Workfront Fusion scenario, you can automate workflows that use Google, as well as connect it to to multiple third-party applications and services.

-For instructions about connecting your Google Sheets account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your Google Sheets account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 ## Access requirements